giga-sec/gigaSec-Tech-Notes/README.md

 **What is a `hyperlink`?**

 ^--> Imagine a search engine, those underlined words will take you to the right website.
-That's basically what hyperlink is, it takes you to the note assigned to it.
+That's basically what hyperlink is, it takes you to the right note assigned to it.

 **Go to the home file first -> `3.
 Notes/+Home`**